A solid supply chain can decrease purchasing and production costs for both sellers and manufacturers.

 To visualize the variety of ways that companies are making their supply chains more productive we have compiled the most significant supply chain statistics for you to analyze.

 It’s becoming increasingly difficult for businesses to meet customer demands when it comes to shipping.
-Amazon’s approach to shipping and logistics has changed the game so drastically that supply chain managers are labeling their impact as the “Amazon effect.”
+Amazon’s approach to ecommerce shipping and logistics has changed the game so drastically that supply chain managers are labeling their impact as the “Amazon effect.”
 The Amazon effect is essentially the assumption that all e-commerce sites must provide customers what they want, when they want it and at a lower price.

 There is no doubt that this is most apparent when it comes to customer shipping.
 According to Forbes Insights, 44% of respondents state that the Amazon effect is having a dramatic impact on their logistics, supply chain and transportation operations.
 To stay competitive in the shipping world, businesses must utilize shipping software which can help streamline outgoing shipments to customers.